abit-company/Blockbook/README.md

 # Blockbook

 ## What is blockbook

 It’s an experiment.
 We want to condense the knowledge of the blockchain community to create the definitive, adaptive guide on Blockchain technology.

 ## Project structure

-You can read the content easily through the book site (blockbook.cc).
+You can read the content easily through the book site [blockbook](blockbook.cc).
 Master branch contains the source of the website.
 Dev branch contains the most recent version.

 ## Support